AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 ## Redis preload feature

-Since Magento stores a lot of configuration data in the Redis cache, we can preload data that is reused between pages.
+Since Commerce stores a lot of configuration data in the Redis cache, we can preload data that is reused between pages.
 To find keys that must be preloaded, you need to analyze data that is transferred from Redis to Magento.
 We suggest preloading data that is loaded on every page, common examples are `SYSTEM_DEFAULT`, `EAV_ENTITY_TYPES`, `DB_IS_UP_TO_DATE`.
 Redis uses the `pipeline` in order to composite load requests.
 Please note that keys should include the database prefix, for example, if database prefix is `061_`, preload key looks like `061_SYSTEM_DEFAULT`.